 If your computer seems to be working fine, you may wonder why you should apply a patch.
 By not applying patches, you might be leaving the door open for malware to come in.

-Malware (such as viruses and worms) will exploit software flaws on your computer in order to do their work.
+Malware will exploit software flaws on your computer in order to do its work.
 Knowing how to patch your computer automatically while at MIT can prevent major headaches.
 IS&T can help you set up automatic patches so that you don't even have to think about it.

 - New releases of IS&T provided software